skylantix/Website/src/content/_index.md

 {{< feature
     title="Actually Managed Infrastructure"
     description="We handle everything—deployment, updates, backups, monitoring, security.
-Whether it's your personal Nextcloud or a custom app, we take care of it.
+Whether it's Nextcloud, a password manager, or a custom app, we take care of it.
 Protected by Cloudflare for DDoS protection and SSL.
 No DevOps knowledge required, no waking up to broken servers at 2am." badge="Fully Managed"
     badgeColor="#16a34a"
     image="/images/feature-3.svg"